Royal Roads Military College Band

 The Royal Roads Military College Band was the college military marching band for the Royal Roads Military College in Hatley Park, near Victoria, British Columbia, Canada.
-It was formed in 1975 after the college was 35 years old.
+It was formed in 1975.
+The band was disbanded in 1995 following the closing of Royal Roads Military College.

 History

 In 1955, the then 15 year old RRMC had a drum and bugle corps.
 During its existence it had performed at limited occasions, slowly evolving from a purely percussionist group.
 Twenty years later, a full brass and reed band was formed.
 By the end of the bugle band's existence, it was mostly composed of cadets from No.3 Squadron.
 Warrant Officer George Dunn became the college's first full-time Bandmaster, serving from 1975 to 1979.
 During his tenure, he obtained the equipment needed to create a Pipe Band which was attached to the brass and reed band.
 The band was authorized to form a 15-member voluntary Pipe Band (consisting of 10 Pipers and 5 Drummers) on 12 January 1978.
 The Ex-Cadet Club provided the kilts that same year and gave the band feather bonnets in 1980.
 The band was part of the welcoming honors for the Royal Visit of Queen Elizabeth II to the province in 1983, with the then bandmaster composing a slow march titled Dunsmuir Castle, arranged for the massed bands of the RRMC.
 It was named after coal magnate James Dunsmuir.
 Since the MacKenzie tartan was initially adopted by Royal Military College of Canada (the senior military college), it became the tartan for all military college pipe bands including the one at RRMC.
 In 1990, a request to the National Defence Headquarters in Ottawa to adopt the Clan Murray tartan, was endorsed and was unveiled a year later in time for the graduation parade.